-In the Washington Redskins Draft They Chose #5 Brandon Scherff for Their NFL Pick
+In the Washington Redskins Draft They Chose #5 Brandon Scherff for Their NFL Pick.
+Read on for more Washington Redskins Draft 2015 picks.

 It was most likely a huge surprise to many people that they passed on Leonard Williams from USC to take Scherff, but anybody watching Jay Gruden‘s style of play last year knows that they needed offensive line help desperately.
 Scherff is a good mesh of technician and brute force mauler, and is fast for his size.
 One thing he is – he is tough.